BU-IE-582/fall21-yaseminaylinakturk/index.md

-# Welcome to Yasemin Aylin Aktürk-Varol Progress Journal
+# Welcome to Yasemin Aylin Aktürk-Varol's Progress Journal

 This is my Progress Journal Website created for IE 582 course at Bogazici University.